Phyllis Munday: Early life

-In 1912 she climbed Grouse Mountain with her Girl Guide company.
+The family traveled Vancouver by steamship and train, intending to continue on to New Zealand, but they instead stayed in Vancouver, where in 1912 she climbed Grouse Mountain with her Girl Guide company.
 In 1915, at 21, Phyllis joined the British Columbia Mountaineering Club and began going on club trips to such places as Mount Seymour, The Lions, Mount Tantalus and Mount Garibaldi.